nextcloud/ldap_write_support/README.md

 ```
 ## Configure

-Go to Admin Settings / LDAP AD Integration tab.
-Under the user_ldap configurations, you will find LdapUserManagement configurations.
-These are needed to allow the app to edit you LDAP configurations:
+For LdapUserManagement to work properly, the following configurations at user_ldap should work be correctly set :

 * Host (ex: localhost)
 * Port (ex: 389)
 * DN (ex: cn=admin,dc=localhost)
 * Password
-* User Base (ou=users,dc=localhost)
+* Advanced > User Base (ou=users,dc=localhost)
-* Group Base (ou=groups,dc=localhost)
+* Advanced > Group Base (ou=groups,dc=localhost)

 ## Known issues

 * Usernames containing spaces do not work
+* For this moment, each new user displays twice on user list.
+Solving this issue depends on a patch to user_ldap, which will be done ASAP.

 ## LDAP parameters